Shiva-Tadigadapa/Shiva-Tadigadapa/README.md

 <br />
 <br />

-I'm a Full Stack Developer with 2+ years of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.
+I'm a Computer's Science Student(2nd Year) & Currently pursuing my Bachelor's Degree from LOVELY PROFESSTIONAL UNIVERSITY(Punjab,India).
+I am quite good at DS-ALGO And Also quite compatible with c,c++,java,python,java-script,etc. And I want to pursue my career in Android Development
 <br />

-I'm currently based in Ben Guerir, Morocco.
+I'm currently based in Hyderbad, Telangana.
+Studying in Punjab.

 <br />
 I love learning new techs and using new tools.
 I also love drinking Atay (Tea in Ar - Morocco) while coding.